Origin :Fox Hills Formation-South Dakota, USA

 The primary diagnostic feature of scaphites is somewhat J-shaped, bauplan, one that is less tightly coiled than most ammonites.
 They are grouped among the heteromorph ammonites comprising suborder Ancyloceratina, because of these irregularly-coiled shells.
 The scaphites of Fox Hills Formation are normally found in concretions, like fossils of Mazon Creek, some very large, that weather out from stream beds and hillsides.
 And like Mazon Creek, exquisite preservation is often found.
 Some of the different scaphite species exhibit shell ornamentation, including tubercles, sutures, keels, and ribs.

-Bearpow Formation Alberta, Canada 100% Natural Earthy Colors With A Great Iridescence’ Placenticeras Intercalare Fossil .
-This intercalare fossil is an excellent display specimen.
-Please watch the video here...
+Bearpow Formation Alberta, Canada YouTube Video https://youtu.be/5ohhoFtysW0 100% Natural Earthy Colors With A Great Iridescence’ Placenticeras Intercalare Fossil .
+A: This high grade Intercalare fossil radiates beautiful...